Ortha O. Barr Sr.: Legal and business career

 Barr became one of two Deputy Sheriffs in Allen County in the early 1900s.
 His father, Dr. E. J. Barr was Allen County Sheriff at the time, winning two terms and serving for 15 years, from 1901 to 1916.
 In his first election, Eugene Barr defeated his William McComb.
 From 1911 to 1915.
 O. O. Barr was an Assistant Prosecuting Attorney for Allen County and became the substantive Prosecuting Attorney from 1915 to 1916, after winning an election.
 Barr belonged to the Allen County Bar Association.
 He entered a joint business venture with his father to build the historic seven-storey hotel, Barr Hotel in downtown Lima, Ohio, which officially began operations in October 1916.
 Over several years, the hotel expanded from the initial 88 rooms to 150 rooms.
+He had ownership stake in the Consolidated Bottling Works and served on the board on the erstwhile National Bank of Lima.

 Politics

 Like his father, Ortha Barr was a member of the Democratic Party and served on the Allen County Central Committee.
 He again found success in electoral politics when he won the November 1930 polls and became a two-term Allen County Representative in the Ohio House of Representatives from January 1931 to January 1935.
+During his first term in the state legislature from 1931 to 1933, he became a member of the house taxation committee where he sponsored a bill to put a limit on interest rates in state of Ohio.
+In his second term from 1933 to 1935,Barr was a appointed to the committee on County Affairs and also, chaired the committee on State Buildings, Parks, and Public Works.
+He also wrote a legislative bill that created the Lima Municipal Court.